DarkSoulsMongo/ChortlePortal-client/README.md

 </p>

 # About:
-We wanted to make an app that brings joy and laughter to friends in the area.
+We wanted to make an app that brings joy and laughter to friends & family in the area.
+Chortle Portal connects users in a non-traditional way to the world outside of their phones.
 Our app will allow you to drop a "Chortle"(image or text) to your current location on the map.
-As your friends and family approach the geolocation of your Chortle, they will have access to view your Chortle.
+As your friends and family approach the geolocation of your Chortle, they will have access to your funny Chortle moment.

 # Chortle Portal Created By:
 ##### Github Accounts Linked